Mahina-Gillani02/curiosity-camp-java-exercise-2025/README.md

 ## Tasks
 Implement the following logic to the `wrap()` class

-1. Given a string and a maximum column length, add a line break where the string exceeds the maximum length
+1. Throw an error when an invalid column length is passed into the method

 Input:

 ```
-text: 'ab'
+text: 'This is a test string'
-columnLength: 1
+columnLength: -1
 ```
 Output:
 ```
-a
-b
+Invalid column length
 ```
 2. Add regular expression (Regex) to make sure the text does not contain any numbers or special characters